 This time I’m a little closer to home in Ireland.
-Although it’s my third time in Ireland, I’ve never ventured south of the line between Galway (on the west coast) and Dublin (on the east).
+Although it’s my fourth time in Ireland, I’ve never before ventured south of the line between Galway (on the west coast) and Dublin (on the east).
 This trip was specifically designed to rectify this oversight, starting last Friday when I flew to Dublin.
 I immediately drove south to spend the weekend in the Wicklow Mountains before carrying on to Cork via Waterford.
 This was very much the specialty coffee part of the trip, with visits to Arch Coffee (Waterford) and Dukes Coffee Company, Three Fools Coffee and Filter (all in Cork).
 From there, I went west to Killarney, spent a day driving around the Ring of Kerry, then headed north to Galway for a couple of days before completing the loop by returning Dublin yesterday evening.

 My trip began in the Wicklow Mountains, a gorgeous area under an hour’s drive from Dublin (where I picked up a hire car for the week from Dublin Airport).
 It’s also fairly accessible by public transport.
 The mountains, which are part of the Wicklow Mountains National Park, extend roughly from Glencree in the north to Aughavannagh in the south, the famous Military Road running between the two, giving access to some spectacular scenery.